ava-labs/avalanchego/.github/CONTRIBUTING.md

 ## Issues

-### Did you find a bug?
+### Security

-- Do not open up a GitHub issue if a bug is a security vulnerability in AvalancheGo, and instead refer to our [security policy](../SECURITY.md).
+- Do not open up a GitHub issue if it relates to a security vulnerability in AvalancheGo, and instead refer to our [security policy](../SECURITY.md).
-- Ensure the bug was not already reported by searching on GitHub under [issues](https://github.com/ava-labs/avalanchego/issues).
-- If you're unable to find an open issue addressing the problem, [open a new one](https://github.com/ava-labs/avalanchego/issues/new).
-Be sure to include a *title and clear description*, as much relevant information as possible, and a code sample/test case/reproduction of the bug if possible.

 ### Did you fix whitespace, format code, or make a purely cosmetic patch?

 - Changes from the community that are cosmetic in nature and do not add anything substantial to the stability, functionality, or testability of Rails will generally not be accepted.

+### Other

+- Ensure the bug was not already reported by searching on GitHub under [issues](https://github.com/ava-labs/avalanchego/issues).
+- If you're unable to find an open issue addressing the problem, [open a new one](https://github.com/ava-labs/avalanchego/issues/new/choose).
+Be sure to include a *title and clear description* with as much relevant information as possible.

+#### Features

+- If an issue involves the discussion of the development of a new feature or the modification of an existing one, do not start development on a pull request until you receive positive feedback about the change from the maintainers.

 ## Pull Request Guidelines